bkk2ng/Curves/README.md

 But looking like *some* human was never the most interesting goal.

-**The real goal is to continue a movement so that the result looks like the same human who started it.** ABCurves watches the real beginning, reads how that person is moving, and generates only the finish.
+**The real goal is to continue a movement so that the result looks like the same human who started it.** Curves watches the real beginning, reads how that person is moving, and generates only the finish.
 The Planner chooses the shape of the curve;
 the global Renderer turns it into the raw 1 kHz reports a mouse would actually send.